It’s Monday morning, and your shop is buzzing with activity.

 Geographic Location

-Urban areas typically have higher labor rates due to increased demand and cost of living, while rural areas tend to charge less.
+Urban areas typically have higher auto repair shop labor rates due to increased demand and cost of living, while rural areas tend to charge less.

 Cost of Living